mokkiebear/heatmap-obsidian/README.md

-# Heatmap Calendar plugin for Obsidian
+# Heatmap Tracker plugin for Obsidian

 Visualize your data in a heatmap calendar similar to the github activity calendar using this [Obsidian](https://obsidian.md/) plugin.